altruios/namshubettulpa/public/namshubettulpa/chapters/descent-resent-torment.md

 "R::Looks like we missed our chance."
 'M::What did Flanagan say?'
-~Martha thought of her hand, her hand holding Flanagan's~ *Flanagan's flesh and clothing grew out of her hand until he was standing beside her* *He looked up*
+~Martha thought of her hand, her hand holding Flanagan's~ *Flanagan's flesh and clothing grew out of her hand until he was standing beside her.
+He looked up*
 ~Above him was the gap, writhing copies of Rossin swirled and licked some invisible barrier~ *He looked to Rossin then back up*
 "FL::That was not what I expected."